Amazon to make big business changes in EU settlement

 The agreement marks another advance by EU authorities as they clamp down on the power of Big Tech companies, and comes just a day after the Commission accused Facebook parent Meta of distorting competition in the classified ads business.
 The 27-member bloc has hit Google with billions in fines, opened investigations into Apple and is set to enact sweeping regulations by 2024 aimed at preventing so-called digital gatekeepers from dominating online markets.

-The agreement only applies to Amazon’s business practices in Europe and will last for seven years.
+The agreement only applies to Amazon’s business practices in Europe and will last for seven years, though some portions of the deal will end in five years.
 Amazon will have to make the changes by June.

 “We are pleased that we have addressed the European Commission’s concerns and resolved these matters,” Amazon said in a prepared statement, adding that it still disagrees with some of the Commission’s preliminary conclusions.